Dr. Kurt Gartner

 Associate Director, Music Program

-Prior to his appointment at KSU, Gartner served as Associate Professor of Bands at Purdue University.
+Prior to his appointment at K-State, Gartner served as Associate Professor of Bands at Purdue University.
 In 2001, he completed his Doctor of Arts degree at the University of Northern Colorado.
 At UNC, he directed ensembles, taught jazz history, and was the Assistant Director of the UNC/Greeley Jazz Festival.
-Also, he received the Graduate Dean’s Citation for Outstanding Dissertation for his research of the late percussion legend, Tito Puente.
+He also received the Graduate Dean’s Citation for Outstanding Dissertation for his research of the late percussion legend, Tito Puente.
 Gartner is a founding member and contributing composer of the Indiana-based Los Blancos Latin Jazz Band.
 He is the technology editor for the journal Percussive Notes.